amitmawar019/Depression_Student_Dataset/README.md

 WHERE Gender = 'male';
 4. Age Group Creation

-A derived Age_Group column was created:
+A new derived column, Age_Group, was created to categorize students into different age ranges.

 ALTER TABLE [dbo].[Depression+Student+Dataset]
 ADD Age_Group VARCHAR(MAX);

-Age groups were then created using conditional logic:
+The age groups were assigned using conditional logic:

+A1: 18–24 years
+A2: 25–30 years
+A3: Other age groups
 UPDATE [dbo].[Depression+Student+Dataset]
 SET Age_Group =
 CASE